krushiraj/quiz-writer-bot/README.md

 -> Running `quiz_bot.py` will start the bot.

--> One of the way that I feel is suitable to avoid such bots to write quizzes has been shown in `bot-avoiding-worksarounds` folder
+-> I had few ideas to avoid such bots if I had a site which hosts online test, one of the efficient way that I felt was included with demo in `bot-avoiding-workarounds` folder.